General mortgage information and criteria.

 - Where we provide a mortgage advice service we will ascertain your individual needs, preferences and circumstances to assist you with choosing your mortgage.

 - Where an advice service is provided our mortgage consultants will only recommend a mortgage that we consider suitable for you and that you can afford and always the most suitable from the available We will not recommend a mortgage if we can’t find one we consider suitable.

 - We will give you access to a formal complaints procedure should you become unhappy with our service.

-With an advised mortgage this means a qualified mortgage consultant will discuss your needs and circumstances, to provide you with advice and a recommendation of the most appropriate mortgage for you.
-At Suffolk Building Society our mortgage consultants can provide this service via telephone, or in one of our branches, and there are no fees for our advice.
+With an advised mortgage this means a qualified mortgage adviser will discuss your needs and circumstances, to provide you with advice and a recommendation of the most appropriate mortgage for you.
+At Suffolk Building Society our mortgage adviser can provide this service via telephone, or in one of our branches, and there are no fees for our advice.